htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

  Code Preparation.
-    A job run under HTCondor must be able to run as a background batch job.
-HTCondor runs the program unattended and in the background.
+    A job run under HTCondor must be able to run as a background batch job. :index:`job<single: job; batch ready>`\ HTCondor runs the program unattended and in the background.
 A program that runs in the background will not be able to do interactive input and output.
     HTCondor can redirect console output (``stdout`` and ``stderr``) and keyboard input (``stdin``) to and from files for the program.
 Create any needed files that contain the proper keystrokes needed for program input.
 Make certain the program will run correctly with the files.
  The HTCondor Universe.
     HTCondor has several runtime environments (called a universe) from which to choose.
 Of the universes, two are likely choices when